-An equation or statement of the following form:
+An equation or statement of one of the following forms:

 '''

+assert(condition, message); // Uses level=AssertionLevel.error

+assert(condition, message, assertionLevel);

-assert(condition, message, level = AssertionLevel.error);
+assert(condition, message, level = assertionLevel);

 '''

 is an assertion, where condition is a Boolean expression, message is a string expression, and level is a built-in enumeration with a default value.
 It can be used in equation sections or algorithm sections.
+[This means that assert can be called as if it were a function with three formal parameters, the third formal parameter has the name 'level' and the default value AssertionLevel.error.]